zeronetworks/rpcfirewall/README.md

 # I Need More Information
 Check out our [RPC Firewall](https://zeronetworks.com/blog/stopping_lateral_movement_via_the_rpc_firewall/) blog post or our [BlackHat talk](https://www.youtube.com/watch?v=hz_YPIMeBMI) to gain better understanding of RPC, RPC attacks and the solution: the RPC Firewall.
-For any questions, issues, or simlpy to shout out - we would love to hear from you!
+Join our [|Zero| Labs](https://join.slack.com/t/minus273celsius/shared_invite/zt-1ulg46s8x-N0P9sEzmv3SbYTlDXVSf2g) Slack Community workspace for any questions, issues, or simlpy to shout out.
+We would love to hear from you also via email (if you are that type of person).
 Contact us at [support@zeronetworks.com](mailto:support@zeronetworks.com)

 # Get Started
 The following tutorial shows basic installation and setup of the RPC Firewall, as well as a demo of how it protects against various RPC based attacks.